mitranim/try/readme.md

 try.To(someFunc(input, &val))
 ```

-In the current state of Go, functions conforming to this pattern are easier to compose (in a vague sense), lending themselves to shorter code.
+In the current state of Go, functions conforming to this pattern are easier to compose, leading to much shorter code.

 ## Caveats